Longqing Emperor: Military and foreign policy

 In foreign affairs, the Longqing era was a period of peace.
-Apart from Guangdong, the pirate raids, so devastating in the Jiajing era, subsided.
+Apart from Guangdong, the pirate raids that devastated China in the Jiajing era subsided.
 The grand military parade held in the autumn of 1569 was a momentous occasion.
-(The previous parade had taken place in 1429 and the next one would not occur until 1581.)
+The previous parade had taken place in 1429 and the next one would not occur until 1581.
 As part of the parade, incompetent officers were dismissed and the units underwent rigorous training.
 Despite the high cost, it greatly boosted the morale of both the soldiers and the onlookers.
-The parade, which featured a colorful display with the emperor at its center, was meticulously planned by Zhang, who was dedicated to fortifying border defenses and revitalizing the military.
-Apart from uplifting the spirits of the troops, the parade also provided a refreshing break from the monotonous palace life for the emperor.
+The parade, which featured a colorful display with the Emperor at its center, was meticulously planned by Zhang, who was dedicated to fortifying border defenses and revitalizing the military.
+Apart from uplifting the spirits of the troops, the parade also provided a refreshing break from the monotonous palace life for the Emperor.

 Immediately after the parade, the Mongol army led by Altan Khan breached the Great Wall and ravaged the northern border regions.
 Prior to this, there had been fighting in the winter of 1567/68, during which Ming troops not only defended their territory but also made several forays into the Mongolian steppes.
 In the early 1570s, the Ming dynasty's long-term policy towards the Mongols changed.
 Gao and Zhang, in addition to strengthening the border troops, pursued a policy of appeasement and negotiated peace with Altan Khan in 1571.
 As part of the agreement, the Ming dynasty opened border markets where the Mongols could trade their horses and other surplus goods for Chinese goods.
 Altan Khan was also granted the title of Prince of Shunyi (Obedience and Righteousness) by the Longqing Emperor.

 Death

 The Emperor died on 5 July 1572 (Note: Sometimes it is stated as 4 July 1572, for example in Dardess, John W.: Ming China, 1368–1644: A Concise History of a Resilient Empire.) at the age of thirty-five.
-Prior to his death, he entrusted ministers Gao, Zhang, and Gao Yi to manage state affairs and advise his ten-year-old son, the Wanli Emperor.
+Prior to his death, he entrusted ministers Gao Gong, Zhang Juzheng, and Gao Yi to manage state affairs and advise his ten-year-old son, the Wanli Emperor.
 (Note: Following the Wanli Emperor's accession, Gao Gong was forced to retire by an alliance between Zhang Juzheng and the eunuch Feng Bao.
 Gao Yi died of illness soon after.
 With Gao's removal, Zhang effectively took control of the government and remained in power until his death in 1582.)
 The Longqing Emperor was buried in Zhao Mausoleum, one of the Ming tombs located near Beijing.
 He was given the posthumous name Emperor Zhuang and the temple name Muzong.